HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-nvenc.markdown

 - Windows 10 or later
 - Limited support is available on some modern Linux distros

-Please note, these are not hard limits.
-Hardware encoding via NVENC *might* work on older series GPUs and older operating systems, but this is not officially supported.
+Please note that these are not hard limits.
+Hardware encoding via NVENC *might* work on older series GPUs and older operating systems, but this is not officially supported by HandBrake.

 ## Enabling support